cigix/machination/README.md

 # Machination
-## A Turing machine description language
+## A Turing machine description language and parser

 ## Syntax

-The Turing machine is described with a JSON file.
+The Turing machine is described with a dictionary structure.
+This could be a JSON object, or an equivalent Python `dict`.
 The fields of the root object each name a state or state-template.
+The state named `"start"` is the initial state of the execution, while any state featuring a `0` [#direction](direction) is a final state.

 ### Symbol